Krablaosky/reading-notes/README.md

 Read more on my take about using Github Pages [HERE](reflection.md)

 I have some thoughts and opinions on different text editors.
 You can find out what I think [HERE](texteditor.md)

+I have also compiled a Cheat Sheet for operating the Terminal [HERE](terminalCheatSheet.md)